boxalino/p13n-client-ruby/README.md

 Usage
 -----

-To use the Personalization client in your Java project, take the following steps:
+To use the Personalization client in your Ruby project, take the following steps:

-#1) Add lib/libthrift-0.9.1.jar to your classpath
+#1) Copy lib/ into your Ruby codebase
-#2) Copy lib/com into your Java codebase
+#2) require 'p13n_service'